How to Pick the Best Holiday Home in Tonga for You(c) Blue Highway Holiday House

 Advice on Choosing a Holiday Home in Tonga

-Staying in a holiday home in Tonga ensures ultimate privacy and the ability to enjoy your holiday on your own terms.
-We go over some advice on picking a holiday home in Tonga in the guide below.
+Staying in a holiday home in Tonga ensures ultimate privacy and the ability to enjoy your holiday on your terms.
+Although Tonga is not a destination full of holiday homes, there are some hidden gems to be found in and around the country’s hotspots.
+We go over some advice on choosing a holiday home in Tonga in the guide below.

-Quick Things You Need to Know About Staying in a Holiday Home in Niue
+5 Things You Need to Know About Staying in a Holiday Home in Tonga

-• In the whale season (June-October), which is the high season in Tonga, book your holiday home as soon as possible as holiday homes are limited and get booked up quickly
+1. Book your holiday home as soon as possible for the whale season (July-October) which is the high season in Tonga, as holiday homes are limited and get booked up quickly

-• Many of the holiday homes in Vava’u and Tongatapu are located out-of-town so consider hiring a vehicle for your stay
+2. Many of the holiday homes in Vava’u and Tongatapu are located out of town so consider hiring a vehicle for your stay

-• All of Tonga’s holiday homes have some sort of self-catering facilities (but don’t expect any food or teas/coffees to be left in the house for you)
+3. All of Tonga’s holiday homes have some sort of self-catering facilities but don’t expect any food or teas/coffees to be left in the house for you

-• Holiday homes have a set rate for the night, so the more people you travel with the cheaper the accommodation will be per person (assuming you split the cost).
+4. Holiday homes in Tonga tend to have a set rate for the night, so the more people you travel with the cheaper the accommodation will be per person

 How Many Does the Holiday Home Sleep and What is the Cost?

-Tonga’s holiday homes are a mix of apartment and family home-style accommodation in that they have bedrooms, a bathroom and an open-plan kitchen, lounge and dining area.
-Some holiday homes have private decks, walkways and a dock with access to the beach/water.
+Tonga’s holiday homes are a mix of apartment and family home-style accommodations in that they have bedrooms, a bathroom and an open-plan kitchen, lounge and dining area.
+Some holiday homes have private decks, walkways and a jetty with access to the beach/water.
 However, one of the major differences is how many people the holiday home sleeps, as well as the price.

-What is the Price of the Holiday Home in Tonga?
+What is the Cost of Holiday Homes in Tonga?

 The pricing for holiday homes in Tonga is generally a standard price for renting out the entire house per night.
 This means that the more people you have staying there, the more you split the cost (except for, you know, families who have to pay for everyone regardless).